 On a hot day, it might seem like a great idea to cool down in open water.
-However, we strongly advise you stay out of the water.
-There are too many risks that you can't see hidden below the surface and lots of other ways you can cool down.
+However, we strongly advise you to stay out of the water.
+There are too many risks that you can't see hidden below the surface, and lots of other ways you can cool down with two feet on the towpath.

 We want everyone who visits our canals and rivers to enjoy them safely.
 So we've listed out some of the reasons why you're better off enjoying the fresh air, wonderful wildlife and relaxing environment from the towpath.